Shiva (1989 Telugu film): Themes and influences

-Siva explores the exploitation of students by anti-social elements against a mafia backdrop and the impact on them of crowd psychology.
+Shiva explores the exploitation of students by anti-social elements against a mafia backdrop and the impact on them of crowd psychology.
 It also focuses on politics and betrayal in the scene where Bhavani murders Machiraju and his enemy Viswanadham.
 As a student, Varma observed and participated in gang wars and student politics besides analysing the impact of a gangster's lifestyle and body language on students.
-Those experiences inspired him to begin writing Siva.
+Those experiences inspired him to begin writing Shiva.

 Most of the characters, including Bhavani, were inspired by real life.
 Bhavani was based on Radha, an actual crime boss with a reputation for violence in Vijayawada; Bhavani, like Radha, is also a woman's name.
-Siva's character was comparatively fictitious whom Varma considered an "ideal person" making the society "too dramatic".
-Siva was partially based on Varma's friend, Golla Ravi, who lived in Punjagutta.
-Assistant director Krishna Vamsi found the film's story similar to Arjun (1985).
-Varma said that Arjun was an inspiration for Siva, since Sunny Deol title character in Arjun was a hero who "does not bend to forces larger than himself".
-Apart from Arjun, Varma was also inspired by Ardh Satya (1983) and Kaal Chakra (1988).
+Shiva's character was comparatively fictitious whom Varma considered an "ideal person" making the society "too dramatic".
+Shiva was partially based on Varma's friend, Golla Ravi, who lived in Punjagutta.
+Director S.S Rajamouli said that he learned how to create build-up in scenes after watching Shiva, he said the fight sequences in the film created a strong impact, and lauded Ram Gopal Varma for introducing new-age sound designing to Telugu cinema.
+Rajamouli also noted that Shiva inspired hundreds and thousands of assistant directors.
+Director V.V.
+Vinayak said that the impact of Shiva is so big that movies can be divided as before and after Shiva.
+Vinayak further said Shiva is a great inspiration to many, not just in Telugu, but also in Tamil, as he remembered how assistant directors in Tamil Nadu got inspired by Shiva's Tamil dubbed version Udhayam when it was released during his stint as an assistant director in Chennai.

-The basic plot of The Way of the Dragon (1972) was adapted by Varma for Siva.
+The basic plot of The Way of the Dragon (1972) was adapted by Varma for Shiva.
 In The Way of the Dragon, Tang Lung (Bruce Lee) comes from Hong Kong to work in a Chinese restaurant in Rome and fights local gangsters who try to intimidate the owners; this leads to a rivalry with a crime boss (Chuck Norris).
-In Siva, Nagarjuna comes from a nearby town to Vijayawada to further his education, fights gangsters and develops a rivalry with Raghuvaran.
-While Lee and Norris fight at the Colosseum at the climax of The Way of the Dragon, Nagarjuna and Raghuvaran duel on a building terrace in Siva.
+In Shiva, Nagarjuna comes from a nearby town to Hyderabad to further his education, fights gangsters and develops a rivalry with Raghuvaran.
+While Lee and Norris fight at the Colosseum at the climax of The Way of the Dragon, Nagarjuna and Raghuvaran duel on a building terrace in Shiva.

 In addition to The Way of the Dragon, Varma adapted scenes from a number of other films.
 Malli's mother slapping a police inspector for failing to save him was inspired by Steven Spielberg's Jaws (1975), and the cycle chase scene was based on a similar scene in Arjun.
 A scene in which goons demand donations to build a temple for Ganesha was from Kaal Chakra.
 Although Varma wanted to film a fight between Nagarjuna and Chakravarthy during a football match (based on a similar scene in 1978's Damien: Omen II), Venkat was indifferent to the idea.